Garuda Indonesia Logo

 What is Garuda Indonesia?

 Indonesia’s national airline, based in Jakarta, operates an extensive network of domestic and international flights, serving destinations in Asia, Australia, Europe, and the Middle East.
-Known for its high service, safety, and security standards, it offers various classes of service, including economy, business, and first class.
+Known for its high standards of service, safety, and security, it offers various classes of service, including economy, business, and first class.
 The airline has a modern fleet that makes for a comfortable and enjoyable travel experience.
 The company is a member of SkyTeam and is expanding its global reach through partnerships with other international airlines.

 1949 – 1969